Treasure Island

 On top of that, Treasure Island was created for stage use and well, the only stage I’ve ever been on is a Stagecoach!

-Nonetheless a pinky promise is a pinky promise so here we go:
+Anyway, a pinky promise is a pinky promise so here we go:

-Treasure island is a book test created by Kaleb Wade.
-He created Treasure Island for his stage shows, but as you’ll see (when you buy it) you can just as easily use this in any other working environment like parlour or close-up.
+He created Treasure Island for his stage shows but as you’ll see (when you buy it) you can just as easily use this in any other working environment like parlour or close up.

 Kaleb told me he was inspired to create Treasure Island whilst contracted to do some maintenance work at a hospital in Sheffield.
+(No really, he’s dead good at that kind of thing!)

-He was given a map to help him find his way around.
 On one particularly cold day the heating wasn’t working and Kaleb needed to find the boiler room!

 But there was a problem.
 You see, the map looked like it’d been drawn by one of the 3 blind mice.

-(Probably the one on the left!)
+Probably the one on the left!

-Kaleb decided to ask someone for directions, but anyone who’s ever asked for directions in a hospital will know that trying to find somebody to give sensible directions is like going on a man hunt!
+Kaleb decided to ask someone for directions but anyone who’s ever asked for directions in a hospital will know that trying to find somebody to give sensible directions is like going on a man hunt!

-Whilst wandering around staring at the ridiculous looking map, Kaleb started to think about how the pirates managed.
-Surely, they didn’t use blind mice to draft up their maps?
+Whilst wandering around staring at a ridiculous looking map, Kaleb started to think about how the pirates managed.

-That’s when Kaleb had his EUREKA moment.
+That’s when he had his EUREKA moment.

 I’ll start designing maps, he thought.